 You’ll also need an idea of how many square feet you want to treat.
 Below is a chart showing the ideal square footage ranges for the mini splits we mention in our best-of list.

 |Capacity (BTU/hour)||Square footage|

-Ductless mini split ACs come in sigle-zone or multi-zone configurations.
+Ductless mini split ACs come in single-zone or multi-zone configurations.

 Single-zone ductless mini split

 A single-zone ductless system consists of one condenser (outdoor unit) and one air handler (indoor unit).
-These systems are best for homes that want to heat or cool a specific space, like an add-on or converted garage.
+These systems are best for homeowners who want to heat or cool a specific space, like an add-on or converted garage.

 Multi-zone ductless mini split

 A multi-zone system has one condenser that controls multiple air handlers.
 Multi-zone ductless ACs can connect with up to eight air handlers.
 If you have a big space or if you want to cool multiple rooms, you’ll need to opt for a multi-zone system.

 According to HomeAdvisor, the national average of ductless AC mini split installation is $3,000, but the price can range between $2,000 and $14,500 depending on several factors including how many indoor units are installed and the type of system.

 Some companies sell condensers and air handlers together as a package.
 Others let you mix and match them depending on what works best in your home.